Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check for the appropriate recipe(s).

 #### Document Result(s):
-1. An user account was created to fullfill the test's requirments, record:
+1. A user account was created to fullfill the test's requirments, record:
     + The username, email address of the account, and that this is a test account.
 1. if Favorite status or icon is displayed incorrectly, record:
-    + The recipe name, path choosen to the recipe, and a brief description of the problem.
+    + The test name, recipe name, path choosen to the recipe, and a brief description of the problem.
 1. If click box for changing favorite status does not respond correctly, record:
     + The recipe name and a brief description of the problem.
 1. If any content has bad UX, record: